-- The boat with the highest AVERAGE poundage of salmon/steelhead will be awarded 1st place prizes for all participants - The boat with the second highest AVERAGE poundage of salmon/steelhead will be awarded 2nd place prizes for all participants - The boat with the third highest AVERAGE poundage of salmon/steelhead will be awarded 3rd place prizes for all participants. - The boat with the fourth highest AVERAGE poundage of salmon/steelhead will be awarded 4th place prizes for all participants. - The boat with the fifth highest AVERAGE poundage of salmon/steelhead will be awarded 5th place prizes for all participants.
+- The boat with the highest AVERAGE poundage of salmon/steelhead will be awarded 1st place prizes for all participants - The boat with the second highest AVERAGE poundage of salmon/steelhead will be awarded 2nd place prizes for all participants - The boat with the third highest AVERAGE poundage of salmon/steelhead will be awarded 3rd place prizes for all participants.

 Total AVERAGE poundage will be calculated by using the total poundage landed by all boat participants divided by the number of participants in the boat equals the average number of pounds per participant for that boat.
-The five highest boat averages will be awarded 1st, 2nd, 3rd, 4th & 5th place team prizes.
+The three highest boat averages will be awarded 1st, 2nd, 3rd place team prizes.

-• Scales Will Open At 1 PM until 4 PM.
+- Scales Will Open At 1 PM until 4 PM.
 Fish not signed in at the scales at 4 PM will not be eligible for prizes.
 The tournament official, Don Swartz, will have the official time.
 In order to maintain the quality of these fine fish, participants are required to gut and gill ALL fish, prior to weigh in.
-Weigh In and Win!

-• The banquet room opens at 3:30 PM.
+Weigh In and Win! - The banquet room opens at 3:30 PM.
 A no-host bar will be available.
 Dinner is included in your tournament entry.
 Prizes, Raffles, Auctions and Awards will be announced after dinner.
 You must be present to win.